What are the causes of mild cognitive impairment (MCI)?

 Mild cognitive impairment (MCI) can have a number of different possible causes - some of these are treatable but others are not.
 This page has information on these different causes.

 - Mild cognitive impairment (MCI)

-- You are here: Mild cognitive impairment (MCI) - causes
+- You are here: What are the causes of mild cognitive impairment (MCI)?

 - How is mild cognitive impairment treated?